Last updated: March 2026

 How much are saxophones worth - AI value estimator for saxophones

 Saxophones are among the most commonly inherited musical instruments, and the value range is staggering.
-A vintage Selmer Mark VI tenor saxophone — considered the holy grail by jazz players — can be worth $5,000-$15,000+, while a student-grade Bundy or Vito of similar age might only be worth $100-$300.
+A vintage Selmer Mark VI tenor saxophone.
+Considered the holy grail by jazz players.
+Can be worth $5,000-$15,000+, while a student-grade Bundy or Vito of similar age might only be worth $100-$300.
 Many families have saxophones in closets from school band days or inherited from relatives, and without knowledge of the brand and model hierarchy, these instruments get sold for a fraction of their value at garage sales and pawn shops.
 The saxophone market is well-established with clear brand tiers: vintage French Selmers at the top, followed by professional Yamaha and Yanagisawa models, then student and intermediate instruments.
-Condition matters enormously — a saxophone with sticky pads, bent keys, or a dented body loses significant value, yet a professional overhaul ($500-$1,500) can restore full value on a quality horn.
+Condition matters enormously.
+A saxophone with sticky pads, bent keys, or a dented body loses significant value, yet a professional overhaul ($500-$1,500) can restore full value on a quality horn.
 Serial numbers are particularly important for Selmer saxophones, as they determine the exact model and production year, which directly impacts value.

 Key Factors That Affect Saxophones Value